 The Science of Entrepreneurship

 Rosen’s path to entrepreneurship didn’t start with the Oregon Innovation Challenge.
-In preparation to launch his startup company, Rosen participated in the Lens of the Market program.
-The program helps scientists translate their research into commercial pursuits.
+In preparation to launch his startup company, Rosen participated in the Lens of the Market program offered by the Materials Science Institute.
+The program helps scientists translate their research into commercial pursuits by helping them identify the multitude of ways a technology can be used and which application they should first pursue.

 He is also seeking funding from the University of Oregon’s Office of the Vice President for Research and Innovation’s Translational Opportunity Fund to cover the rest of his studies.
 This helps to cover the transition period Rosen will face as he goes from student to business owner.
 In addition to internal funding from the UO, he is also seeking seed funding from the National Science Foundation SBIR and STTR programs.